-Todd Hafner is in his tenth year as head football coach.
+Todd Hafner is in his 14th year as head football coach.

-Hafner, who owns a 61-40 career record, guided William Penn to its sixth league crown in school history in 2012.
-The team finished 9-3 and qualified for the NAIA Football Championship Series, its first playoff appearance since 1976 and second all-time.
+Hafner, who owns a 87-58 career record, guided William Penn to its seventh league crown in school history in 2016.
+The team won seven in a row to claim a share, its first since 2012.
+The 2012 crew finished 9-3 and qualified for the NAIA Football Championship Series, its first playoff appearance since 1976 and second all-time.

 The squad also went 10-1 in 2010 to win its first conference title since 1976.
 William Penn tied the school record for wins and also broke the NAIA’s single-season marks for total rushing yards and yards per attempt.
 Numerous other school marks were set in 2010.
 The Statesmen again paced the NAIA in rushing in 2011.

-The 2008 and 2010 Midwest League Coach of the Year, Hafner was also the recipient of the VSN NAIA Coach of the Year and the NFCA Region 2 Coach of the Year honors in 2010.
-As skipper, he has produced 139 all-conference players and 14 All-Americans.
+The 2008 and 2010 Midwest League Coach of the Year and 2016 Heart North Division Coach of the Year, Hafner was also the recipient of the VSN NAIA Coach of the Year and the NFCA Region 2 Coach of the Year honors in 2010.
+As skipper, he has produced 193 all-conference players and 22 All-Americans.

-Hafner took over a program that was 2-8 in 2002.
-Since then he has led the navy and gold to six winning campaigns, including five in a row.
+Hafner took over a program that was 2-8 in 2003.
+Since then he has led the navy and gold to nine winning campaigns, including five in a row from 2008-2012.

 Hafner was born and raised in Oskaloosa until the age of eight when his family moved to Frontenac, Kan.
 He was then quarterback of his high school team under the tutelage of his father, Greg Hafner, a 1973 graduate of William Penn who was teammates with Wilbur Young and Bruce Polen, both of whom went on to play for the Kansas City Chiefs.